meshadaptation/pragmatic/README.md

 If neither is given the default value is used for the configuration, which is TRUE for all configure options.

-If you want to build PRAgMaTIc in the source directory, do

-$ cmake .

-If you want to build outside the source directory, first change into the directory in which you want to build
+Let SRCDIR be the source directory of PRAgMaTIc and BUILDDIR the build directory in which you want to build PRAgMaTIc.
+E.g. execute

+$ mkdir BUILDDIR

 $ cd BUILDDIR

-then do
+Then do

-$ cmake path/to/source/directory
+$ cmake path/to/SRCDIR

-where BUILDDIR is the directory in which you want to build PRAgMaTIc, and path/to/source/directory is the absolute path of, or relative path to the source directory.
+in which path/to/SRCDIR is the absolute path of, or relative path to the source directory of PRAgMaTIc.

 # Build
-PRAgMaTIc is now ready to be built, simply do
+PRAgMaTIc is now ready to be built.
+Execute

 $ make

 # Testing
 $ make test

+in your BUILDDIR.

 # Install
 If you want to install to a specific location then specify the